iamneowise/SecuritySystemApp/README.md

 # iamneo | Ecommerce | Highly Confidential Security System | Angular-Springboot-Fullstack-App

 **Project Instructions**
-1. The instructions are defined in the Health Management System word document inside the repository.
+1. The instructions are defined in the word document inside the repository.
 2. You are advised to strictly follow the instructions given in the word document.